Is 24/7 Availability Costing You More Than You Think?

 Setting Clear Boundaries

 For true balance, one must intentionally set limits.
 This means establishing specific times for checking emails, responding to messages, and even designating hours when you’re entirely unreachable.
-By creating clear distinctions between work and leisure, we ensure that our professional obligations don’t overshadow personal moments of rest and relaxation.
+By creating clear distinctions between work and leisure, we ensure that our professional obligations don’t overshadow personal moments of rest.

 Tools and Techniques for Disconnection